 We use debt financing from time to time for acquisitions and investments as well as for property improvements, tenant improvements, leasing commissions and other working capital needs.
 We may obtain financing at the time an asset is acquired or an investment is made or at such later time as determined to be appropriate, depending on market conditions and other factors.
 See "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operation - Economic Update" for additional information regarding the current state of the debt markets.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Economic Update" for additional information regarding the current state of the debt markets.

-For the three months ended March 31, 2009, we received proceeds of \$204.0 million related to borrowings under our revolving credit facility in anticipation of the Airport Corporate Center debt maturity (see "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operation - Economic Update" for additional information), to make capital contributions related to acquisitions in the Grocery-Anchored Portfolio and to fund general working capital needs.
+For the six months ended June 30, 2009, we received proceeds of \$204.0 million related to borrowings under our revolving credit facility in anticipation of the Airport Corporate Center debt maturity (see "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition, Liquidity and Capital Resources" for additional information), to make capital contributions related to acquisitions in the Grocery-Anchored Portfolio and to fund general working capital needs.
 On April 20, 2009, upon execution of the Airport Corporate Center debt maturity extension, we made a principal payment of \$13.1 million to reduce the outstanding principal balance to \$77.9 million.
-Additionally, we repaid \$124.0 million on our revolving credit facility resulting in an outstanding principal balance of \$96.0 million as of May 4, 2009.
+In addition, we made payments of \$139.0 million on our revolving credit facility to reduce the outstanding balance to \$81.0 million as of June 30, 2009.

-As of March 31, 2009, our debt financing was approximately 60% of the aggregate value of our real estate investments (including our pro rata share of real estate assets and related debt owned through our investments in other entities such as the Core Fund) compared with 55% at December 31, 2008.
-The increase in the leverage percentage between the periods is primarily due to short-term borrowings under our revolving credit facility as described above.
+As of June 30, 2009, our debt financing was approximately 56% of the estimated aggregate value of our real estate investments (including our pro rata share of real estate assets and related debt owned through our investments in other entities such as the Core Fund) compared with 55% at December 31, 2008.

-During the three months ended March 31, 2008, we assumed a \$54.2 million mortgage related to our acquisition of the Raytheon/DirecTV Buildings.
-In addition, we received proceeds of \$63.0 million and made debt payments of \$4.0 million, primarily related to borrowings under our revolver.
+For the six months ended June 30, 2008, we entered into \$251.0 million of permanent mortgage financing related to our wholly-owned property acquisitions.
+We also assumed a \$54.2 million mortgage related to our acquisition of the Raytheon/DirecTV Buildings.
+These mortgages were primarily interest-only and had terms that varied from five to eight years with a weighted average interest rate of 5.50%.
+In addition, we received proceeds of \$269.0 million and made debt payments of \$269.0 million, related to borrowings under our revolver.